R4XZ/Fivem-Server-Unban/README.md

 Expect updates in the near future but at the moment it dont need to be fancy plus its free lol.

-Also you can keep your windows firewall and security on no need to turn it off for this.
+you can keep your windows firewall and security on no need to turn it off for this.

-You also need a new rockstar account and steam also connect to a vpn you will also need to deauthorize discord from fivem and log out.
+You also need a new rockstar account etc.

-Any problems or doubts feel free to join my discord to ask questions https://discord.com/invite/EUBxsjdNFn.
+Any problems or doubts or confused on how to unban yourself feel free to join my discord to ask questions https://discord.com/invite/EUBxsjdNFn.

 if you want to block xbox live you will need to run the programme as admin.